 Messenger RNA is then taken through an enzymatic process to create the final product: a protein.
 The mRNA brings nitrogen, carbon dioxide, oxygen and hydrogen that can be used to form different types of proteins depending on what amino acids are available.

-This process is used in a huge number of applications, particularly in drug development.
+This process is used in a huge number of new opportunities and of applications, particularly in drug development.
 For example, genetic diseases that lead to protein dysfunction can be mitigated by the creation of synthetic proteins that are essentially better copies of those defective proteins.

 Taking this further, you could have synthetic antibodies that act like human antibodies.
 These are usually produced by a recombinant protein production service which specializes in biological solutions.
 These ‘pharmaceuticals’ can be derived from natural sources but are more useful than using antibodies obtained from human blood as they last much longer and can be used for different purposes.
 This all sounds very sci-fi, but these applications are now going into production.